- Skin rejuvenation refers to skin resurfacing and revitalizing techniques to give skin a more youthful, healthy appearance.

 - Uneven or dull skin tone

-But, skin rejuvenation is broader than skin resurfacing.
-In general, skin rejuvenation is any treatment or method that helps your skin look refreshed and healthy.
+Skin rejuvenation and skin resurfacing are used interchangeably, however skin rejuvenation is broader than skin resurfacing.
+In general, skin rejuvenation is any treatment or method that is used to improve and refresh the skin.

 Skin resurfacing is one method of skin rejuvenation.
 It involves removing the top layer of skin to encourage new skin cell growth and new collagen production.
-Methods like laser skin resurfacing and chemical peels are two approaches to skin resurfacing.
+Methods such as laser skin resurfacing and chemical peels are two approaches to skin resurfacing.

 Topical Skin Rejuvenation Products

-People with mild skin concerns who would like to refresh their skin’s appearance might seek out over-the-counter skin rejuvenation products rather than getting a more expensive prescription or procedure.
-Skin rejuvenating creams, serums, and masks are available for OTC purchase.
+People with mild skin concerns who would like to refresh their skin’s appearance might seek out OTC skin rejuvenation products rather than choosing a prescription or expensive procedure.
+Skin rejuvenating creams, serums and masks are all available.

 OTC skin rejuvenating creams and serums are moisturizing formulas that contain active ingredients commonly found in anti-aging products.
-Home use products tend to be less potent than the products used during in-office skin treatments.
-They are also classified as cosmetics, and therefore not required to be scientifically tested for efficacy.
-Effectiveness depends on your skin type, the active ingredients, and the concentration of those ingredients.
+Effectiveness depends on your skin type, the active ingredients and the concentration of those ingredients.

 Ingredients commonly found in skin rejuvenating creams and serums include: